futureofcoding/futureofcoding.org/journal.md

 This jornal is stream-of-consciousness style so apologies in advance if it's difficult to read.
 You should know that I don't have spellcheck and I'm a terrible speller.
 Most importantly, you should know that I add new entries at the top of the page, so you'll have to scroll to the bottom if you want to start from the beginning.

+### September 27, 2017 12:26pm

+Today was a productive morning!
+I finally finished my CycleJS flappy bird!
+Here [the newer version](https://www.webpackbin.com/bins/-Kv2cnlUINlDvUjJ5RzP) (I forked [the previous version](https://www.webpackbin.com/bins/-KueLaY-sIBrTzaW18U4)).
+I also went ahead and [created a gist for this code as well](https://gist.github.com/stevekrouse/fe7a9aaa881df66793b48786158a3756) in case (god forbid) my new favorite service webpackbin goes out of exsistance one day -- that's definitely one thing I am learning to avoid from reading decade-old blogs of others'.

+Thoughts on CycleJS thus far:

+1. It's crazy that the only platform I can get it to run on is webpackbin!
+(Yes, I know I am being a bit unreasonable by demanding that it be easy to use on a chromebook, but that's where my bar is.)

+2. As I remembered from my first time working on this project, it's really difficult to know how to fit the pieces, particularly the boilerplate pieces, of your CycleJS code together.
+There's a lot of combing around through documentation and examples scattered around the web.
+Once it comes together, it's beautiful but it isn't immediately obvious how to make that happen.

+3. This took sooo long!
+Obviously the code now is beautiful and I have total control over what happens every second.
+However, it's a bummer it takes so much longer to write code so beautiful.
+And thus: my current project to create a layer of abstraction on top of it makes a lot of sense.

+4. This is the bleeding edge of reactive programming!
+No joke - in the course of developing this app, Andre pushed a new version of Onionify that makes it easier to work with dynamic lists.
+I realized it earlier this morning when things weren't working and I saw "	Update all examples for makeCollection API	- 2 days ago" as the most recent commit message on most of the codebase.

+5. However while the `makeCollection` API does indeed seem cleaner, I wonder how I'm now supposed to [sharing data between components](https://github.com/staltz/cycle-onionify#how-to-share-data-among-components-or-compute-derived-data).
+I was able to push the `gameOver` state into my `Bird` component by creating a lens that contained both the bird and the `gameOver` data.
+However, I'm not totally sure what the idomatic way to accomplish this with `makeCollection` is.
+The best I came up with is by [pushing the shared state (`gameOver` and `score`) into each induvidual list component](https://gist.github.com/stevekrouse/fe7a9aaa881df66793b48786158a3756#file-cyclejs-flappy-bird-js-L158).
+This pattern also works for setting shared state from within a component: [the child component just updates the state in itself](https://gist.github.com/stevekrouse/fe7a9aaa881df66793b48786158a3756#file-cyclejs-flappy-bird-js-L91) and [the parent setter scans the children to pull the new state when it occurs](https://gist.github.com/stevekrouse/fe7a9aaa881df66793b48786158a3756#file-cyclejs-flappy-bird-js-L162).
+TODO ask andre about this...

+6. TODO - I also really want to play with the CycleJS devtools so I'll look into that soon...

+7. An idea from when I first did this project months ago: think about encoding seconds, pixels and p/s and p/s^2 into types with typescript, particularly in the constants at the top of the program.

+8. DOM Canvas with the upside-down y-axis hurts my brain!
+(This isn't a CycleJS issue, really.)

+9. Tomorrow I want to start work on building the same exact app but in Elm, potentially using the McMaster university SVG library.
+Hopefully this doesn't also take me about a dozens hours!

+10. I feeling pulled towards creating a "reactive woofjs" at this point.
+Having just talked to Christopher Anand of McMaster University and Emmanuel Schnazer from Bootstrap (and Pyret), and spending so much time making flappy bird games on the canvas, wishing I had 1) a proper x-y axis with 0, 0 in the center, 2) a Scratch-like sprite abstraction (which would make it easier to check if things are colliding and would make it so that I don't have to redraw blue every time), and 3) most importantly, I could possibly abstract over some boilerplate code that seems to be inherent in all CycleJS and Elm (not sure about Pyret) projects.
+This project is definitely a digression but not neccesarily a distraction.
+I think it could be a fun way to learn more about reactive programming through building a simplier abstraction over it than the one I ultimately want to build.

 ### September 26, 2017 11:53am

 I spent another 90 minutes on the [CycleJS Flappy Bird](https://www.webpackbin.com/bins/-KueLaY-sIBrTzaW18U4).
 It's coming along!
 This morning I pushed `gameOver` state into the `Bird` and `Pipes` components, even allowing the `Bird` to set `gameOver: true` when it goes out of bounds, which simplified the code a lot.
 I also switched the order of the reducers, bringing the `Bird` reducer to the front which helped an issue that was tripping me up.
 I then added `canvas` sinks to all of the components and then combined them in the `main()` function.
 I still have another few hours remaining on this project (the never ending flappy bird!) to 1) create `Pipe` components underneath the `Pipes` component and 2) detect Pipe collections and setting `gameOver: true`.